Knowledge-Guided Time-Varying Causal Inference for Arctic Sea Ice Dynamics: Methodology

 \subsection{Problem Formulation}

-The primary objective of this study is to quantify the causal effect of short-term oceanic drivers, denoted as treatment $T$, on Arctic sea ice thickness, denoted as the outcome $Y$, by leveraging a knowledge-guided causal modeling framework that accounts for historical temporal dependencies.
-Given a historical lookback window (lag) of length $L$, we define the input space at time step $t$ and location $i$ using a sequence of historical covariates $\mathbf{X}_{t-L+1:t,i}$ and historical treatments $\mathbf{T}_{t-L+1:t,i}$.
-The covariates consist of feature variables derived from oceanic conditions, such as velocities and raw sea surface height, observed over the past $L$ time steps.
-We distinguish between two treatment sequences: the factual (observed) unmodulated signal sequence $T_1$, and the counterfactual (intervened) velocity-modulated signal sequence $T_2$.
+The primary objective of this study is to quantify the causal effect of short-term variations in SSH (treatment $T$) on Arctic sea ice thickness (outcome $Y$) using a knowledge-guided causal modeling framework that accounts for historical temporal dependencies.
+Given a historical look-back window of length $\text{Lag}$, we define the input space at time step $t$ as a sequence of historical covariates $\mathbf{X}_{t-\text{Lag}+1:t}$ and historical treatments $\mathbf{T}_{t-\text{Lag}+1:t}$.
+The covariates comprise oceanic feature variables such as sea surface velocities and raw SSH observed over the past $\text{Lag}$ time steps.
+We distinguish between two treatment sequences: the factual (observed) unmodulated signal $T_0$, and the counterfactual (intervened) velocity-modulated signal $T_1$, which simulates a scenario in which oceanic transport is systematically enhanced, representing a physically motivated causal intervention.

-To capture the temporal dynamics, the potential outcomes are defined as a function of the historical trajectories of both covariates and treatments:
+To capture temporal dynamics, the potential outcomes are defined as a function of the historical trajectories of both covariates and treatments:

-where $Y_{t+n,i}$ represents the predicted sea ice thickness at a future lead time $n$.
-The central goal is to estimate the Individual Treatment Effect (ITE) across the temporal lag, defined as:

-This formulation allows the model to isolate the specific causal influence of oceanic shifts by comparing the factual historical sequence against a physically-informed counterfactual intervention.